iomete/iom-docs/glossary/machine-learning-library.md

 ---
-title: Unveiling Apache Spark's Machine Learning Library (MLlib)
+title: Machine Learning Library (MLlib)
 description: Explore Apache Spark's Machine Learning Library (MLlib), a scalable and easy-to-use library that integrates seamlessly with Spark components.
 Learn about its features, scalability, and support for various machine learning tasks.
 ---